Experts in pest and termite management across the Greater Brisbane Area

 Call us now for a free quote

 The fire ant is one of the world’s most invasive species.
-Here in South East Queensland, they have the potential to negatively impact our outdoor lifestyle, our unique environment and our agriculture industry.
-In addition, fire ants are highly adaptive, highly aggressive and have excellent survival skills.
+Here in South East Queensland, it has the potential to negatively impact our outdoor lifestyle, our unique environment, and our agriculture industry.
+In addition, fire ants are highly adaptive, highly aggressive, and have excellent survival skills.

 Queenslanders are legally required to report suspected sightings of fire ants within 24 hours of their discovery and, depending on the nest location, take action to treat the nest.
 If you do not do this, penalties may apply to the individual and the company.

-Monetary penalties can be issued for a range of offences including moving soil from one bio-security zone to another and carry penalties of up to $5,000 each offence and up to $50,000 for companies.
+Non-compliance with the Biosecurity Act can lead to significant financial penalties.
+Offences such as moving soil from one bio-security zone to another can result in fines of up to $5,000 per offence for individuals and up to $50,000 for companies.

 • If you see fire ants, you must notify Biosecurity Queensland on 13 25 23 or complete the online fire ant notification form.